iem-projects/sysson/doc/Data.md

 When using `f1d`, a multi-dimensional array is scanned along the order of its dimensions "breadth-first".
 For example, if the shape is `2 x 3 x 4`, the first two elements scan the first dimension where dimensions 2 and 3 are fixed at index 0, followed by the two elements in the first dimension where the second dimension is fixed at index 1 and the third dimension is fixed at index 0, etc.

+__Note__ (05-Sep-13): The previous paragraph might be _wrong_ and has to be verified.
+File `notes/Arrays.txt` suggests that the traversal is exactly the opposite, i.e. "depth-first".

 ## Sending Data via OSC

 To quickly hook up SuperCollider, PD, or ChucK, bulk data can be sent via OSC.
 The following illustrates this by sending data to the SuperCollider language.